leppekja/IRS-990-DAFs/README.md

 Use code from Step 1 to read in all organizations collected in step 2.
 Output will be a data frame with details on all sponsoring organizations (those with a DAF) and a dataframe with all nonprofit organizations that received gifts > $5,000.

+Read and parse the downloaded file(s) of 990s.

+    python read_990s_dafs_file.py -file "file_name_here" "file_2_name_here"

+A few more data cleaning steps prior to loading into the database:

+    python transform.py -sponsor "Sponsors.csv" -grantee "Grantees.csv" -suffix "_export"

+Then bulk upload into the database:

+    python bulk_upload.py --

 fields.csv contains the fields and variable descriptions for those collected within the scope of this analysis.
 This is a work in progress and may be updated to account for differing versions.

 ### Step 3b